Not all but most of the laptops we recommend here at Laptop Under Budget have upgradeable RAM.

 Now, I could go on and on telling you more benefits of upgrading RAM on your computer, but you get the idea.
-More RAM basically gives your computer a bigger virtual countertop to accommodate more things at once and things that require more space without any issues.
+More RAM basically gives your computer a bigger virtual countertop to accommodate more things at once and allows you to work on things that require large space without any issues.

 But are there any disadvantages of increasing ram size?
 Short answer: Yes!